sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 Channel statistics may help determine whether to remove a channel or not.
 To compute and plot one channel statistical characteristics, use menu <span style="color: brown">Plot → Data statistics → channel statistics</span>.
-In the pop-up window below enter the channel number.
+In the pop-up window below, enter the channel number.
 The parameter "Trim percentage" (default is 5%) is used for computing the trimmed statistics (recomputing statistics after removing tails of the distribution).
 If P is this percentage, then data values below the P